q1x/zabbix-gnomes/README.md

 - `zapi.py` -		Interactive Zabbix API client.

 ### Graph related:
-- `zhgraphfinder.py` - 	Finds graphs configured on a Zabbix host
+- `zhgraphfinder.py` - 	Finds graphs configured on a Zabbix host.
 - `zgetgraph.py` - 	Downloads a graph .PNG from the Zabbix frontend and saves it.

 ### Proxy related:
-- `zhproxyfinder.py` -	Finds configured proxy for a Zabbix host
+- `zhproxyfinder.py` -	Finds configured proxy for a Zabbix host.

 ### Template related:
-- `zhtmplfinder.py` - 	Finds linked templates for a Zabbix host
+- `zhtmplfinder.py` - 	Finds linked templates for a Zabbix host.
-- `zthostfinder.py` - 	Finds hosts that are linked to a template
+- `zthostfinder.py` - 	Finds hosts that are linked to a template.
-- `zthtmllinker.py` - 	Links host(group)s to a list of templates
+- `zthtmllinker.py` - 	Links host(group)s to a list of templates.

 Configuration
 -------------